72 tennis players in lockdown after virus cases on flights - WTMJ

 “There’s no other way you can consider this.
 If you’re on a plane 16-24 hours, with air that circulates throughout the plane, you are a close contact,” Cassar said.
 “This was made very clear and nothing has changed.”

-Tennis Australia confirmed there were 24 players on the flight from Los Angeles and 23 on the flight from Abu Dhabi.
-Those were among 17 charter flights from seven international destinations bringing up to 1,200 players, coaches, staff and officials into Australia for the tournament.

-Australian Open tournament director Craig Tiley said organizers and players were forewarned there’d be a “significant risk” of restrictions being imposed on players if there were positive COVID-19 cases.
+Australian Open tournament director Craig Tiley said organizers and players were forewarned there’d be a “significant risk” of exta restrictions being imposed if there were positive COVID-19 cases.

 “We did make it very clear in the beginning,” Tiley told Australia’s Nine Network.
 “Now we have to manage an environment over the next 14 days for those who won’t be able to practice.